THE HOPI MASK (Boundless Magick Book 2)

 “The Escort is a stick shift, remember?” she said.
 “Grams can’t drive stick.
 She needs a car when she visits the mainland, which is why we left her the Cadillac.”

 I scoffed a laugh.
-The idea of Grams cruising the mainland in a boat-sized luxury vehicle was as preposterous as me parading around in a dress.
-Neither happened unless we were forced.
-Thankfully, those occasions were few and far between.
+The idea of Grams cruising the mainland in a boat-sized luxury vehicle was as preposterous as me parading around in a dress—neither of which happened unless we were forced, and thankfully, that was rare.
 As sure as I was a tomboy, Grams was a homebody.
-Ever since the Council had barred my family from practicing magic seventeen years ago, she’d stayed put.
-She didn’t care for ordinary means of travel.
-Neither did I, now that I’d experienced the ease of passing from place to place with the simple turn of an Enchanted Key.
-To me, traveling by magical means was far more agreeable than puttering along potholed roads inside a vehicle built for contortionists, with a door handle stuck in my side.
+Ever since the Council had binded my family from practicing magic seventeen years ago, she’d stayed put.
+She had no use for ordinary travel, and neither did I—not after discovering how easy it was to get from place to place with the turn of an Enchanted Key.

 The glove compartment groaned and swelled.
 Mom groaned with it.
-Nikolas had transformed the Escort’s dashboard storage space into a magical letterbox—the compromise he’d demanded before allowing Mom to take me, his girlfriend and the one he’d sworn to protect, to an undisclosed location against Aldred’s wishes.
+Nikolas had transformed the Escort’s dashboard storage space into a magical letterbox, the compromise he’d insisted on before letting Mom take me—his girlfriend and the one he’d sworn to protect—to an undisclosed location against Aldred’s wishes.

 Mom fetched the latest dashboard delivery.
 “Yet another love poem.”
 She passed the message over her shoulder to me.
 “I can tell because it’s in Spanish.”

 That I temporarily had to settle for Nikolas’ written sentiments instead of his adoring touch had transformed my normally upbeat, agreeable self into a one-hundred-and-four-pound heap of sour grapes.
-Nikolas and I had finally gotten together, only for my mother to drive a twenty-five-hundred-mile wedge between us.
+He and I had finally gotten together, only for my mother to wedge half the country between us.

-I unfolded his message and sighed softly as I read it over.
+I unfolded his latest message and sighed softly as I read it over.

 My love,

-Every hour we are apart reminds me how long I have known you—and how carefully I have loved you in silence.
-I once told myself it was enough to stand near you, to guard you, to want nothing in return.
+Every hour we are apart reminds me how long I have known you, and how carefully I have loved you in silence.
+I once told myself it was enough to stand near you, to guard you, and want nothing in return.
 Now that I have you, even the very thought of distance feels unbearable.

 Until we are together again, I hold fast to you.
 To us.
 To the truth that I have waited years to claim—that you are mine, and I am yours, whatever the world demands of us next.